keybase/book-content/01-account/00-index.md

 {% set section_title = "Your Account" %}

 ## Your Keybase Account
-Public-key encryption makes your Keybase account—which serves as an online identity—trustworthy.
+Public-key encryption makes your Keybase account secure and trustworthy.

 Your contacts can be sure that you are you because your account is linked to your [devices](account/devices).
 Your identity is further confirmed with [proofs](account/proofs).
 And [following](account/following) provides a public record that also confirms that you are who you say you are.